 Edmond Fallot's Original Dijon mustard has won mustard lover's hearts and is, for many gourmets, the authentic Dijon.

-Try Pommery's and Edmond Fallot's Dijon mustard and experience the most exclusive artisanal condiment in the world.
+Buy specialty mustard brands as Pommery's and Edmond Fallot's Dijon, two of the most popular mustard brands, and experience the most exclusive artisanal condiment in the world.

 > For More Gourmet Food Articles visit Le Gourmet Food Guide